Ayms/node-Tor/install/README.md

 	http://www.peersm.com/node-Tor-min.js (358 KB)

-	Execute the msi file to install node, node will install to C:/Program Files/nodejs
+	Execute the msi file to install node, node will be installed in C:/Program Files/nodejs

 	Create a peersm directory in C:/Program Files/nodejs/node_modules